Professional ice hockey in Connecticut

 Professional ice hockey in Connecticut has a rich tradition dating from the mid-1920s.
-Most of these teams were NHL minor league affiliates located in New Haven, though with the closure of the New Haven Coliseum, minor league affiliates now exist only exist in Hartford and Bridgeport.
+Most of these teams were NHL minor league affiliates located in New Haven, though with the closure of the New Haven Coliseum, minor league affiliates now exist in Hartford and Bridgeport.
 Hartford had its own Major league team, the Whalers team that existed in Hartford from 1974-97.
 Independent hockey leagues teams have also been gaining a foothold in Danbury starting in 2004.

 This article concludes with a summary of all past and present hockey teams from Connecticut, listed by city and league for reference, and to provide links to main articles about each team.